AdiSantosh/Portfolio-Optimization-Variance-Reduction-MonteCarlo-/README.md

 ## Project Structure

-- `variance_reduction.py`: Contains functions and classes implementing various variance reduction techniques, such as antithetic variates and moment matching.
+- `variance_reduction.py`: Contains functions and classes implementing various variance reduction techniques, such as antithetic variates, moment matching, and control variates.
+Including the functions to generate multivariate and univariate normal distributions for given mean and covariance.
 - `mean_variance_portfolio.py`: Includes functions for generating random portfolios, calculating portfolio returns, risks, and the efficient frontier.
 - `error_metrics.py`: Provides methods to calculate and evaluate error metrics to assess the effectiveness of the variance reduction techniques.
 - `main_notebook.ipynb`: A Jupyter notebook that ties everything together.
 It provides a step-by-step walkthrough of the portfolio optimization process, demonstrating the use of variance reduction techniques and the calculation of error metrics.